cs491-recroute/backend/README.md

 `yarn installAll` is used for installing all the dependencies in all services

-`yarn syncAll` is used for syncing files with the server.
-Change the username in the syncAll.default file to your server name and save it as **syncAll**
+`yarn deploy` is used for syncing files with the server.
+After running the command, it will ask for password.